cyberark/kubernetes-conjur-deploy/README.md

 id: conjur/authn-k8s/{{ SERVICE_ID }}
 ```

-The `SERVICE_ID` should describe the Kubernetes node in which your Conjur cluster
+The `SERVICE_ID` should describe the Kubernetes cluster in which your Conjur
-resides.
+deployment resides.
 For example, it might be something like `kubernetes/prod`.
-For Conjur
-configuration purposes, you need to provide this value to the Conjur deploy
+For Conjur configuration purposes, you need to provide this value to the Conjur
-scripts like so:
+deploy scripts like so:

 ```
 export AUTHENTICATOR_SERVICE_ID=<service_id>